Halle Bailey

 As an actress, Bailey starred in the television sitcom Grown-ish (2018–2022).
 In 2023, she had her first lead role as Ariel in Disney's musical fantasy film The Little Mermaid and had a supporting role in the musical film The Color Purple.

 Early life

-Halle Lynn Bailey was born on March 27, 2000, and raised in Mableton, Georgia, with her older sisters Ski Bailey (born 1991) and Chloe Bailey (born 1998), and her younger brother Branson Bailey (born 2005), moving together to Los Angeles in mid-2012.
-As children, Chloe and Halle began writing their own songs, learning to play instruments through watching YouTube tutorials.
+Halle Lynn Bailey was born on March 27, 2000 in Atlanta, and raised in Mableton, Georgia, with her older sisters Ski Bailey (born 1991) and Chloe Bailey (born 1998), and her younger brother Branson Bailey (born 2005), moving together to Los Angeles in mid-2012.
+As children, Chloe and Halle wrote their own songs, learning to play instruments through watching YouTube tutorials.
 Their father and co-manager, Doug Bailey, taught them to write songs starting at the age of 8.

 Career

 2006–2016: Early work and record deal

 While in Georgia, Bailey played minor acting roles in films such as Joyful Noise (2012), having begun a career in acting at the age of 3, and the Disney television film Let It Shine (2012).
 The duo launched a YouTube channel at the ages of 11 and 13 respectively, with a cover of Beyoncé's "Best Thing I Never Had".
 Their first video to go "viral" was a cover of another of Beyoncé's tracks, "Pretty Hurts".
 They first performed as Chloe x Halle when uploading covers of pop songs onto their channel.
 The duo made their talk show debut when they appeared on The Ellen Show in April 2012.
 In 2013, the Bailey sisters won Season 5 of Radio Disney's The Next Big Thing, with them making a cameo appearance in the Disney series Austin & Ally performing the song "Unstoppable" the following September.

 In May 2015, both sisters were in talks to sign on with Parkwood Entertainment, with the contracts submitted to the Manhattan Supreme Court, as both sisters were then minors detailing that they "[would] receive at least $60,000 and advances that could total almost $1 million if they make at least six albums."
 Parkwood Entertainment, which was founded by Beyoncé, finally signed them in 2016 for a five-year contract, becoming "[her] first true musical successors," per NPR, as well as being considered "Beyoncé's prodigies."
 The Bailey sisters were featured, along with Beyoncé, twin sisters Lisa-Kainde Diaz and Naomi Diaz, Amandla Stenberg and Zendaya in the clip for Freedom in the formermost's eponymous visual album Lemonade, which premiered on HBO in April 2016.